 - Diarrhea or bloody stools

-If you have a heavy intestinal infestation — a large number of worms — you may experience:
+If you have a large number of worms in your intestine, you might have:

 - Severe abdominal pain